CSUBioGroup/GLAND/docs/index.rst

 About GLAND
 -----------
-GLAND is designed to extract high-level features from spatial transcriptomics data using graph-based contrastive learning.
+GLAND is designed to extract high-level features from spatial transcriptomics data.
 It is compatible with various platforms, including 10X Visium, Slide-seq, and Stereo-seq.